Dor12k/Computer-Vision-OpenCV/README.md

-# Two project in OpenCV: Real-time Processing with Webcam in python
+# OpenCV Project: Real-time Processing with Webcam in python